 The sponsor may or may not be interested in owning a facility that needs to provide it with a product or service.
 Figure 1 illustrates the process which will result in the sponsor owing to the completed facility.

 Figure 2 illustrate the mechanism that the sponsor must establish if it does not wish to own the completed project but is ready to act as a guarantor.
 The arrangement illustrated in figure 1&2 are both direct guarantees

 The next figure 2: Sponsor Guarantee for an external company

 One objective of project financing is to ensure that no single part carries the financial burden or risk with the project.
 Achievement of this is possible by combining different types of guarantee or undertaking from various parties in the form of bankable credit.
 Guarantees enable sponsors to transfer the financial risk of a project to a third party.
 This mechanism allows off-balance-sheet financing to take place, without which some project would not be possible.

 Third-party guarantors must benefit from the transaction in other to make their involvement worthwhile.
 Any guarantor is thus, to some extent, a project sponsor.
 The advantage of third party guarantees is that the owner or sponsors (non-guarantor) are able to keep their liabilities off the balances sheet.
 It is possible to categorize third-party guarantors into the following group:

 - Government agencies.

-The loan/lease obligations of the project company are guaranteed by a third party who does not wish to own or control the project company.
+There is a guarantee of the loan/lease obligations of the project company by a third party who does not wish to own or control the project company.
 Based on this guarantee, the project company is able to enter into a loan or lease agreement with the lender or leasing company.

 6. Third party indirect guarantees.